project-lives/lives/backend/README.md

 # Backend API

-FastAPI backend application with PostgreSQL and SQLAlchemy.
+Django backend application with Django REST Framework and PostgreSQL.

 Database is running in a docker image, so make sure Docker is installed and is running on your machine.